Exponential stability of linear periodic difference-delay equations: Proof of Theorem

 \begin{lem} For all $t$ and $s$ such that $t+\beta_k-s \neq 0$ for all $k \in \mathbb{Z}$, we have that

-\end{lem} Note that on a bounded interval there are only finitely many $\beta_k$, because the integer coefficients in \eqref{form_beta_k} are non-positive.
+\end{lem} Assume Lemma \ref{lemma2} as well for the moment being, and note that on a bounded interval can lie only finitely many $\beta_k$, because the integer coefficients in \eqref{form_beta_k} are non-positive.
 Observe also from \eqref{solution_fondamentale} that $X(t,.)$ is left continuous.
-Hence, Lemma \ref{lemma2} allows in fact to compute $X(t,s)$ for all $(t,s)$ (the proof of the lemma will be given momentarily).
-Hereafter, we fix the symbol $s$ to mean the initial time, and we shall evaluate the variation of $X(t,\tau)$ in its second argument when the latter ranges over $[s,s+\tau_N]$.
-To this effect, we substitute $\tau$ for $s$ in \eqref{eq1003} and observe, since $Q(t)_0$ is independent of $\tau$ while the sum in \eqref{eq1003} is piecewise constant in $\tau$ with jumps at the $t+\beta_k$, caused by the constraint on the indices, where it is left continuous, that
+Hence, Lemma \ref{lemma2} allows us to compute $X(t,s)$ for all $(t,s)$.
+Hereafter, we fix the symbol $s$ to mean the initial time, and we evaluate the variation of $X(t,\tau)$ in its second argument when the latter ranges over $[s,s+\tau_N]$.
+To this effect, we substitute $\tau$ for $s$ in \eqref{eq1003} and observe, since $Q(t)_0$ is independent of $\tau$ while the sum in \eqref{eq1003} is piecewise constant in $\tau$ with jumps (induced by the constraint on indices) at the $t+\beta_k$ where it is left continuous, that